 Accidents, in as much as they can be avoided by sticking to all the rules and regulations, they can happen.
 When they happen, they always create a ripple effect revolving around the damage it caused to you and the car, the insurance processes to be followed, and a recovery period from the accident.
 While one goes through all these processes until they ripple effects comes to an end, it can be a very exhausting and frustrating time.
-That is why it is always advisable to have a legal officer at your side to help you deal with everything from the accident related issues and collecting the insurance claims.
+Matthew R. Clark from The Clark Law Office suggests that this is why it is always advisable to have an attorney at your side to help you deal with everything from the accident related issues and collecting the insurance claims.
 One of the insurance claims you may need after an accident is personal injury insurance.
 To make the process easy, you will need a personal injury lawyer to help you.

 There are a vast number of personal insurance lawyers on the surface of the earth but always need the best if you are to win this war.
 Insurance companies can be stubborn.
 For, you to get the right person you will have to ask the right questions and depending on the answers they give, you will know they are perfect for you.